promeraq/promeraq/README.md

 -----------------------------------------------------------------------------------------------------------------------

 -   🌍  I'm based in San Sebastian, Spain
--   🔭  I’m currently working on a catalog for handmade jewelry and an e-commerce for natural doag soap.
 -   🖥️  www.studioroma.dev
 -   🧠  Getting better at TypeScript and Node Js